-If you are a nonexempt employee who is required to work more than forty (40) hours in a week, you are entitled to overtime compensation at a rate of one and one-half hour per each hour of work in excess of the regular forty (40) hours.
-Overtime, are any hours worked in excess of 40 between Sunday and Saturday.
+If you are a non-exempt employee who is required to work more than forty (40) hours in a week, you are entitled to overtime compensation at a rate of one and one-half hours per each hour of work in excess of the regular forty (40) hours.
+Overtime is any hours worked in excess of 40 between Sunday and Saturday.